..

 Python's Walrus Operator

-The Walrus operator := goal is to allow a user to name variables and use them in expressions with ease.
+The goal of the walrus operator := is to allow users to name variables and use them in expressions with ease.
 It takes the form of NAME := expr.
-Below is an example:
+This syntax is used in many different languages, for example, in Golang.
+Below is an example in Python:

 while data := file.read(1024):